Google Kubernetes Engine Clusters

 When you enable a set of VPC firewall rules, those firewall rules are always enforced, meaning they constantly protect instances that are connected to your VPC network.
 Firewall rules that you create are actually defined at the network level.
 However, connections are allowed and denied on a per-instance basis.
 This means that firewall rules can provide protection between instances and other networks as well as between individual instances that are connected to the same network.

 To create a VPC firewall rule, you need to specify the VPC network that you wish to protect, along with some components to configure what the rule actually does.
-When you define a VPC firewall rule, you can target specific network traffic types that are based on the source, destination, protocol, and ports.
+When you define a VPC firewall rule, you can target specific network traffic types that are based on the source, destination, protocol, and ports on that traffic.
 We will touch on each of these firewall rule components, as well as some other components, in a little more detail in a few minutes.

 There are several ways to create or modify VPC firewall rules.
 You can use the Google cloud console if GUI is your style or, if you’re more into command line, you can use the gcloud command line tool.
 You can also use REST API to create and modify VPC firewall rules.
 When you create a firewall rule, you can use the target component of the rule to define which instances the rule should be applied to.